madprops/gifmaker/README.md

 You might want to interface through another Python program.

-Here's some snippets that might help:
+Here's some snippet that might help:

 ```python
 gifmaker = "/path/to/gifmaker"